ganbarodigital/css-ishi/docs/typography/code.md

 {% highlight php startinline %}
 /**
- * This is an example piece of embedded code
+ * This is an example piece of embedded code that includes a long comment line */
- */

 namespace GanbaroDigital\Examples;